Bernie Sanders heads to Montana for high-profile House race

-MISSOULA, Mont. — Bernie Sanders is set to jump into a highly competitive House special election here that could serve as a referendum on the Donald Trump presidency and Trump's policies, particularly on health care.
+MISSOULA, Mont. — Bernie Sanders is set to jump into a highly competitive House special election here that could serve as a referendum on Donald Trump's presidency and policies, particularly health care.

 Sanders will join Democratic candidate Rob Quist, a folk singer and political novice, on four campaign stops on Saturday and Sunday, just days before polls close here May 25.
 Absentee voting has been underway since late April.